 Yes, many opiate treatment drugs are actually safe when used correctly.
 Although all of them have side effects, the Food and Drug Administration has approved a variety of medications for opiate withdrawal.
 These drugs are safe when they are administered by a doctor and used properly.
 To find a treatment center that uses these safe medications to treat opiate addiction call 800-654-0987.

 Methadone is one of the oldest medications for opiate detox.
-According to the Center for Addiction and Mental Health in Canada, methadone has been safely used for the treatment of opiate addiction since the 1960s.
+Methadone has been safely used for the treatment of opiate addiction since the 1960s.

 Not only is methadone considered safe, it is also a maintenance drug.
 This means it is useful in treating chronic pain in patients that cannot take other medications due to intolerance or addiction.